-The replacement rods were originally designed as part of the Brassmasters EasiChas for the Hornby 42xx/72xx locomotives and Alan Gibson or Ultrascale replacement wheelsets.
-However, they can also be used to replace the original rods on the Hornby locomotive or with any other model of a 42xx or 72xx.
+The replacement rods were originally designed for the Brassmasters Bachmann A1 EasiChas and Alan Gibson or Ultrascale replacement wheelsets.
+However, they can also be used to replace the original rods on the Bachmann loco or with any other model of a Peppercorn A1.